 Lentils are small round, oval, or heart-shaped beans.
 They are sold whole or split in halves.

 Lentils do not significantly differ in nutritional content from common beans.
-They are a good source of protein, folic acid, and dietary fibre.
+They are a good source of protein, folic acid, and dietary fiber.
 They also contain many trace minerals.

 Lentils support digestive & heart health and blood sugar control.

 Once cooked, lentils can be stored in the refrigerator for up to three days.

 of which total sugar: 2g